-Alysia has appeared on stages around the country; from the Sundance Filmmakers Lab in Utah to The Matrix Theatre in LA.
-She’s graced stages around the world too, from The Edinburgh Festival in Scotland to The Royal Court Theatre in London.
-Among her many theatrical roles, she starred in the New York Premiere of “Pentecost” by Tony-winning playwright David Edgar, and starred in the provocative two character play “An Oak Tree” with Tim Crouch which won a Special Obie Award.
-Her portrayal of June Miller in “Anais Nin: One Of Her Lives” was critically acclaimed, as was her turn in “Wasps In Bed” at The Beckett Theater, of which the New York Times wrote “Alysia Reiner is priceless.”
+A classically trained theatre actor, Alysia has also appeared on stages around the world; from the Sundance Filmmakers Lab in Utah to The Royal Court Theatre in London; from the famed Apollo Theatre in Harlem NYC to The Edinburgh Festival in Scotland.
+She starred in the New York premiere of “Pentecost” by Tony-winning playwright David Edgar, and the provocative two character play “An Oak Tree” with Tim Crouch, which won a Special Obie Award.
+Her portrayal of June Miller in “Anais Nin: One Of Her Lives” was critically acclaimed, as was her turn in “Wasps in Bed” at The Beckett Theater, of which The New York Times wrote “Alysia Reiner is priceless.”

 “Speed Grieving,” the award winning short film that Alysia created, produced and stars in, had it’s world premiere at The Hamptons International Film Festival, has screened at over a dozen more film festivals, and is now used as a grief counseling tool in every Cancer Support Community center in the country.

 Please follow her on all social media because she loves to share inspiring & funny stuff (also because she is deeply insecure and it gives her a false sense of security/safety/confidence/control).